back icon Blog

 taiwan map.png

-The Central Mountain Range dominates two-thirds of the island, with peaks soaring over 3,000 meters.
-Yu Shan (Jade Mountain) at 3,952 meters isn't just Taiwan's highest point, it's the tallest mountain in Northeast Asia.
-These mountains aren't just pretty; they're the reason Taiwan gets over 200 inches of rain annually in some areas, creating lush forests that inspired the movie "Avatar."
+The Central Mountain Range covers most of Taiwan, with many peaks over 3,000 meters.
+Yu Shan (Jade Mountain) is 3,952 meters, the tallest mountain in Northeast Asia.
+Because of the mountains, Taiwan gets lots of rain, which makes the forests green and beautiful.

 Taiwan's Size: Small But Mighty